kevinelliott/power_snoop/README.md

 require 'power_snoop'
 ```

-### Get consumption for a WeMo Smart LED Bulb when it is turned off
+### Determine defined consumption for a WeMo Smart LED Bulb when it is turned off

+*This is from the manufacturer or one-time measured data.
+Not real-time.*

 ```ruby
 PowerSnoop::Devices::Wemo::SmartLEDBulb.consumption_when_off